theseyan/bkg/README.md

 This is a work in progress, the compiler does not work yet.

 ## Why?
-- Distribute a single binary without any dependencies, smaller than the Bun runtime itself
+- Distribute a single binary without any external dependencies, smaller in size than Bun itself
 - Build executables for any architecture supported by Bun
 - Package any asset into the binary, not just scripts and modules
+- Although not yet possible, the goal is generating bytecode and the ability to distribute binaries stripped of sources

 ## Differences from `pkg`